codedearta/http-ok/README.md

 # Features

-- More natural promise chain by rejecting the promis when response code is not OK
+- More natural promise chain by rejecting the promise when the response code is not OK
 - Stay consistent with `node http` API.
 Uses the same request options object.
 - Use native promise.